OpenDriveLab/ELM/README.md

 **Pre-training data.** We collect driving videos from YouTube, nuScenes, Waymo, and Ego4D.
 Here we provide a sample of 🔗 [YouTube video list](https://docs.google.com/spreadsheets/d/1HV-zOO6bh1sKjimhM1ZBcxWqPxgbalE3FDGyh2UHwPw/edit?usp=sharing) we used.
-For privacy considerations, we are temporarily keeping the complete data labels private.
+For privacy considerations, we are temporarily keeping the full-set data labels private.
+Part of pre-training data and reference checkpoints can be found in :floppy_disk: [google drive](https://drive.google.com/drive/folders/1n4S0A4k8_9yDFIPIPWH_JLTUQ6yFc8ME?usp=sharing).

 **Fine-tuning data.**
 The full set of question and answer pairs for the benchmark can be obtained through this 🔗[data link](https://drive.google.com/drive/folders/1QFBIrKqxjn9lfv31XMC3wVIdaAbpMwDL?usp=sharing).
 You may need to download the corresponding image data from the official [nuScenes](https://www.nuscenes.org/download) and [Ego4D](https://ego4d-data.org/#download) channels.